 Believe it or not, this is actually a very common phenomenon amongst people trying to grow longer hair.

-Check out the 5 most common reasons why your hair growth could’ve stopped!
+Check out the 5 most common reasons why your hair will not grow!

 1.The impatience bias